-- Only about your own personal experience - not someone else's, and
+- Only about your own experience - not someone else's, and

-- About a buying or service experience you’ve had within the last 12 months.
+- About an experience you’ve had within the past 12 months

 When can't you write a review?

-You can't write a review if you have a special relationship to the company you're reviewing.
-Specifically, your review shouldn't be about a business that:
+You can't write a review about a business that:

 - You own, have owned, or someone in your immediate family owns

 - You're employed by or work for, or